Huythanh0x/linked-blog-starter-md/How negative is Vibe Coding.md

 By *“working code”* I didn’t fully understand.
 When things break, and they _always_ break, you need context.
 You need to know **what changed, why it changed, and how it fits into the system**.

+That’s why I started treating *AI like a junior dev* who needs to leave a changelog.
+- ✅ What was changed
+- 📦 What was the scope
+- 🤔 Why it was done